awolfden/se-interview-nextjs-app/README.md

 - Invite new users to the organization
 - Remove users from the organization
-- Change user roles and permissions
+- Manage user roles and permissions
 - View all organization members

 ## Prerequisites